-Some codec examples are MP3, WMA, RealVideo, RealAudio, DivX and XviD.
+Some codec examples are MP3, WMA, RealVideo, RealAudio, DivX, and XviD.
 The challenge is, the internet’s a big place and there are a lot of codecs to get and use.

 Just like Windows 10 Drivers, Windows 10 Codecs are really important.

-Windows Media Player used to handle a lot of codecs for Windows users behind the scenes but now that Windows 10 is coming, there will be more standardization about how Windows uses and chooses codecs.
+Windows Media Player used to handle a lot of codecs for Windows users behind the scenes but now that Windows 10 is coming, there will be more standardization about how it uses and chooses codecs.

 Windows 10 Codecs